noexc/mapview/README.md

 ## `mapview-telemetryparser`

 `mapview-telemetryparser` is the first step of the system.
-It shells out to `minimodem` by using the awesome Shelly.hs library.
+It shells out to `minimodem` (by default) by using the awesome Shelly.hs library.
 Every time a newline is sent to it, it will attempt to parse the line.
 If it does so successfully, it will convert the data it receives to JSON and save it to a file.

 Future revisions of `mapview-telemetryparser` could send it to some kind of public message bus instead, along with other telemetry data, so that clients